MediumSizedDeveloper/Python-Flask-Website-Staten-Island-Slice/README.md

-This is mean to be a food delivery esque website that allows users to order food and have it delivered to their address.
+This is meant to be a food delivery esque website that allows users to order food and have it delivered to their address.

 It is ran on a locally and the entry point is in main.py, which, when ran, gives you a development server link in the terminal.